Cloudneeti/XSS-Attack-Prevention/101-XSS-Attack-Prevention/README.md

  ![](images/xss-attack-script.png)

-5. Application will save data in database and dispaly it on dashboard .
+5. Application will save data in database and display it on dashboard.

     ![](images/xss-attack-dashboard.png)

 <a name="detect"></a>
 # Detect
-To detect the attack execute following query in Azure Log Analytics
+To detect the attack, execute following query in Azure Log Analytics
 1. Go to Azure Portal --> navigate to Log Analytics in same resource group

 ![](images/xss-common-oms-location.png)